guangchen811/tadv/README.md

 ## Overview

-TADV is a framework for evaluating the data validation capabilities of large language models (LLMs) using contextual information, such as downstream queries and machine learning pipelines.
+TADV is a framework for evaluating the data validation capabilities of large language models using contextual information, such as downstream queries and machine learning pipelines.

 ## Experiment Reproduction